Q&A: Why Eat Dark, Leafy Greens?

 In addition to providing a high source of calcium, dark, leafy greens also provide:

 • magnesium needed for your muscles and brain to function

 • carotenes that guard your tissues against oxidation

 • precursors of vitamin K to help you clot your blood

-When I go to the farmers market, I put on my “emerald green filter” and look for vegetables with that dark, rich color.
+When I go to the local farmers market, I put on my “emerald green filter” and look for vegetables with that dark, rich color.
 Whether it’s kale, collards, broccoli, Brussels sprouts, bok choy, asparagus, spinach, or chard, if it’s bright green, preferably organic and grown locally, I buy, bring home, wash, steam, and enjoy.

 Yours in health,